osy/github-cooldown-action/README.md

 Accounts older than this (in days) will be exempt from cooldown rules.
 If 0, then no accounts are exempt.
 The default is 0 (no exemption).

+### `maxNewIssues`

+Number of issues permitted before triggering a cooldown.
+Default is 1.
+The count is separate from number of comments.

+### `maxNewComments`

+Number of comments permitted before triggering a cooldown.
+Default is 1.
+The count is separate from number of issues.

 ## Example usage

 ```yaml